Table of Contents

 In this QAction, typically you will also set the state of the corresponding row to e.g. "Sending".

-Step 2: Processing the responses
+Step 2: Process the responses

 To process the responses, create a QAction that triggers on the group of the multi-threaded timer.